 Magical lochs, rugged wilderness and dramatic coastlines – the landscapes of Scotland offer an endless amount of adventures for outdoor enthusiasts.
 Whether you’re into sailing, hiking, kayaking or abseiling, you can find all manner of activities to get stuck into.
 That’s not to mention the rich history living in the walls of its medieval castles, ruins and city streets.
 Cosy up in a local pub, go shopping in one of the cities, or just soak up the views from the hot tub at your holiday home.

-Colourful and chaotic souks, ancient and bustling Medina’s, and diverse landscapes (trek in the mountains, walk with camels in the desert, or find yourself in the midst of grand palaces).
-Marrakech has got it all going on.
+Colourful and chaotic souks, an ancient and bustling Medina and diverse landscapes – trek in the mountains, walk with camels in the desert, or find yourself in the midst of grand palaces – Marrakech has got it all going on.
 Although there’s plenty of hustle and bustle, you can still find tranquility in the beautiful local Riads or hammams.

 Where boho meets Turkish tradition, this white-washed seaside town is steeped in history, dating as far back as the Lycian times.
-When you’re not wandering the bougainvillea-draped old quarter or taking a boat trip across the Med, you can be exploring ancient Lycian cities, tombs and the ampitheatre.
-While away a lazy morning feasting on a Turkish breakfast in a local cafe, before heading to the beach or discovering crumbling ruins.
+When you’re not wandering the bougainvillaea-draped old quarter or taking a boat trip across the Med, you can explore ancient Lycian cities, tombs and the amphitheatre.
+While away a lazy morning feasting on a Turkish breakfast in a local café, before heading to the beach or discovering crumbling ruins.

 Experience the Croatia that’s not in the travel guides.
 This heart-shaped peninsula promotes the local way of life, away from the tourist-laden pockets of the country (if you venture further than the coastline, that is).
 The foodie heart of Croatia is alive and well here, with white truffles, fresh seafood and award-winning wines featuring heavily on the menu.
 Hilltop villages are surrounded by beautiful countryside, and the national parks are great for a day out cycling or walking with the family.